Lee-dain-star/Lee-dain-star/README.md

-- 👋 Hi, I’m @Lee-dain-star
+- 👋 Hi, I’m @dainee96

 - 👀 My major is convergence software.

-- 🌱 I’m currently learning Artificial intelligence, deep learning.
+- 🌱 I’m currently researching Artificial intelligence/deep learning.

-- 💞️ I am a master's course and I do research in the NLP lab.
+- 💞️ I'm a master's course in the Hallym NLP lab.

 - 📫 contact : dainee96@gmail.com

 <!---
 Lee-dain-star/Lee-dain-star is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.